Coronavirus: Bavaria's Söder floats compulsory vaccination for care staff | DW | 12.01.2021

 Söder is leader of the CSU, the Bavarian sister party of Chancellor Angela Merkel's Christian Democrats.
 He has taken the line of advocating tough lockdown measures during the coronavirus pandemic and is seen as a possible contender to run for chancellor on behalf of the CDU/CSU alliance in elections later this year.

-In the Süddeutsche Zeitung interview, Söder also called for an increased in production of vaccines amid reports of bottlenecks in supply.
+In the Süddeutsche Zeitung interview, Söder also called for an increase in the production of vaccines amid reports of bottlenecks in supply.

 A survey by the German Interdisciplinary Association for Intensive and Emergency Medicine (DIVI) said about half of medical staff working in intensive and emergency care said they did not, at present, want to be vaccinated.